yoooooola/GraphPartitioning-GA/README.md

 > ```
 >> ### Mutation operator.
 > ```
-> Replacing one node in a tree with a different, compatible type
+> Replacing one node in a graph with a different, compatible type
 > : The node randomly chosen from partition 1 will be exchanged with the node randomly chosen from partition 2.
 > ```
 >> ### Generational selection strategy.